aws-amplify/docs/docs/start/getting-started/fragments/android/native_add-api.md

 Now that your have DataStore persisting data locally, in the next step you'll connect it to the cloud.
 With a couple of commands, you'll create an AWS AppSync API and configure DataStore to synchronize its data to it.

 1. Configure Amplify to manage cloud resources on your behalf.
-Run `amplify configure`.
 This step will configure a new AWS user in your account for Amplify.

     ```bash
     amplify configure